beaglebreath/z2-LOMP/README.md

 ****php5-mod-mysqli****

-i think this is the last piece of the puzzle.
-I have not been able to get this part working.
+i think this is the last piece of the puzzle.  i have not been able to get this part working.